gipsi/gipsi.github.io/README.md

 > "There is no problem so bad that you can't make it worse."
 [Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)

+### Days 33 - 39 April 9th to 16th
+#### UX, baking, grid and nets

+- Udacity Android UX
+- Making a baking website on Glitch - [complete-baker](https://complete-baker.glitch.me/)
+- CSS grid practice with Wes Bos '#Griddyup'.
+He covers a lot quite quickly for me but without timed limits to viewing the course I can pause and repeat things for practice.
+- Deep learning - neural nets and algorithms the basics.

 ### Day 32 April 8th
 #### CSS Grid, Flexbox and transform.
 - Grid and flexbox Variable widths and responsiveness with Wes Bos.